bmuscotty/spdy-client/README.md

-A node-spdy server supporting HTTP version negociation in clear is available at [FIXME].
+A node-spdy server supporting HTTP version negociation in clear is available at FIXME.
 It provides node-spdy module (https://github.com/indutny/node-spdy) with HTTP version negociation in clear.